The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

+which clearly preserves the delocalization of cyclotron orbits in the two directions, rendering the invariance under the dual transformation.
+Thus these states exhibit self-duality, as the key signature of critical states.

+In addition to the GIZs, we present a secondary theorem for rigorous realizing critical states in spinful QP chains by connecting the spinful system to the spinless QP models.
+Specifically, when the on-site matrix $M_j$ has IDZs in the matrix component which is shared by the hopping term $\Pi_j$, one can reduce the spinful QP chain to an effective 1D spinless model, with the IDZs in $M_j$ being transferred into either IDZs in the hopping coefficients or into incommensurately distributed divergence points in the on-site potentials.
+We therefore reduce to the mechanism in the spinless system for generating the critical states.
+For instance, when $\Pi_j \sim t \sigma_+$ is uniform, critical states emerge if $M_j$ host IDZs in its $\sigma_x$ or $\sigma_y$ coefficients.
+We shall show this principle through the quasiperiodic mosaic models and the new exactly solvable models proposed in the next subsection.

-The generalized incommensurate zeros (GIZs) ${\cal G}_{\Pi}$, and the incommensurately distributed zeros (IDZs) on the shared component of on-site and hopping coupling matrices serve as two guiding principles for introducing critical orbitals into the spectrum.
-These principles, together with the criteria for pure phases, provide powerful insights for constructing spinful QP models that host seven fundamental localization phases.
-For a generic spinful quasiperiodic system, Avila's theory cannot analytically characterize the system.
-This motivates us to explore the conditions under which the spinful QP system becomes exactly solvable, as discussed in the following subsection.
+The GIZs ${\cal G}_{\Pi}$ and the IDZs in the matrix component of $M_j$ shared in $\Pi_j$ serve as two powerful guiding principles to rigorously realize the critical states.
+These two principles can also be proved in an intuitive way based on the semiclassical approximation (see Supplement~\cite{supplement}), which illuminates the origin of the critical states.
+Together with the criteria for pure phases, these principles provide insights into construction of spinful QP models that host all the fundamental localization phases.